Updated July 4, 2023

 - These laws vary depending on location and are decided by a board of members, usually called “rent boards.”

-- Rent control laws make housing affordable for low- to medium-income people in expensive cities.
+- The laws make housing affordable for low- to medium-income people in expensive cities.

-- It can misallocate housing where empty-nest couples live in family-sized apartments while huge families are crammed into small studios.
+- Family-sized apartments can be misallocated to empty-nest couples, while small studios can cram huge families.
 Besides, it can lead to the decay of rental housing inventory.

 Today, rent control laws have taken a much different form than the first introduced ones.
-These laws vary depending on cities or states, and a board of members decides them, usually referred to as “rent boards.”
-These members are responsible for drawing up detailed guidelines that sketch out the laws specific to the tenants and landlords.
+A board of members, commonly called “rent boards,” is responsible for varying these laws depending on cities or states.
+Their role involves drafting detailed guidelines that outline specific laws for tenants and landlords.